barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 We have already seen that the C++ compiler cannot infer the function argument type `T` the way the Rust compiler can.
 But there are other limitations and caveats.

 ## Passing Generic Functions
-Our implementation does not allows us to pass a function template (without explicitly instantiating it) it to either `evaluate` or `create_proxy`.
+Our implementation does not allows us to pass a function template (without explicitly instantiating it) to either `evaluate` or `create_proxy`.
 This makes sense, since a function template is not a type.
 There [might be a way](https://stackoverflow.com/questions/64278705/template-parameter-deduction-problem-with-c-concepts-and-stdis-same) to go about this using template template parameters, but I am not sure about that and it is going to induce a slew of other complications.
 However, we can pass a generic lambda to both `evaluate` and `create_proxy`.
 Why?
-Because a generic lambda is not a function template but an instance of a closure class with a templated call operator.
+Because a generic lambda is not a function template at all, but an instance of a closure class with a templated call operator.
 So the type of this instance is clear to the compiler.

 ## Passing Variadic Functions
-We cannot pass variadic functions to our `evaluate` or'`create_proxy` function templates for the same reason as before.
+We cannot pass truly variadic functions to our `evaluate` or `create_proxy` function templates for the same reason as before.
 Furthermore, we cannot pass variadic lambdas, because the compiler cannot pick a correct overload, since the variadic lambdas are callable with any number of arguments.
+The number of function arguments must be known at compile time and we must manually implement the appropriate overload of `evaluate` and `create_proxy`.
+We had to do that in Rust as well, albeit for completely different reasons.

 ## Type Safety and Implicit Conversions
 C++ allows us to write the following: